-- If the case has been finalized for one year or longer, then the conservator requesting the modification must show that the circumstances of one parent or the child have “materially or substantially” changed since the date of the current
+- Suppose the case has been finalized for one year or longer.
+In that case, the conservator requesting the modification must show that the circumstances of one parent or the child have “materially or substantially” changed since the date of the current.

 Examples of Substantial Change